Table of Contents

 On the other hand,

-- They’re not exclusive to you – I cap my health article sales at 50, then they’re discontinued;
+- They’re not exclusive to you – I cap each of my health article sales at 50, then they’re gone forever;

 - They still need to be customized – Hence my “80%” comment above; and,

-- They won’t help you rank in search engines.
+- They won’t help you rank in search engines (because they’re duplicate content).

-Each vendor will have different terms, but I’ve never seen one that doesn’t allow you to customize and brand those products, and claim authorship (i.g. use them as though you created them).
+Each vendor will have different terms, but I’ve never seen one that doesn’t allow you to customize and brand those products, and claim authorship (i.e. use them as though you created them).

 Did you notice that I said they’re “80%” done because you need to”customize?”